PnS2018/pns2018.github.com/session_02.md

 ### Training model in Keras

-After you defined a model by using the `Model` class (see above model examples for linear regression, logistic regression, and softmax regression), you will need to compile the model with some loss function and an optimizer.
+After you have defined a model by using the `Model` class (see above model examples for linear regression, logistic regression, and softmax regression), you will need to compile the model with some loss function and an optimizer.
 In Keras, we can use the `compile` API:

 ```python
 model.compile(loss="mean_squared_error",